 - 2.1.
 Carmarthenshire has been committed to providing homes for council tenants that are modern, safe, fuel efficient, situated in well maintained neighbourhoods and are well managed. - 2.2.
 In 2006, the Council started its ambitious programme to achieve the Welsh Housing Quality Standard (WHQS) by the end of 2015.
 We are pleased to say that we have delivered this programme, on time, to homes where tenants have agreed to have the work carried out.
 Even though these programmes have been delivered, this does not mean the end to us investing in our housing stock.
 There remains much more to do. - 2.5 We have acknowledged the importance of strategic asset management in providing the foundation for our investment plans, as well as the central role of supporting tenants and residents in everything we do, is critical to the delivery of the plan.
-The 2022/25 business plan covers five key themes that have been identified in terms of future investment.
+The 2023/26 business plan covers five key themes that have been identified in terms of future investment.
 These are:

-THEME 1 - Supporting tenants and residents
+THEME 1 - Supporting Tenants and Residents

-- THEME 2 Investing in our Homes' and the Environment - THEME 3 Providing more homes
+THEME 2 - Investing in Homes and our Estates

+THEME 3 - Providing More Homes

-THEME 4 - Decarbonisation of our Housing Stock and Services
+THEME 4 - Promoting Affordable Warmth and Decarbonising our Housing Stock

-THEME 5 - Foundational Economy, Community Benefits and Procurement
+THEME 5 - Local Economy, Community Benefits and Procurement

-3. Policy Statement....
+3. Policy statement....

 - 3.1.
 In 2015 we achieved the CHS+ to homes where tenants have agreed to have work completed well before WG's target of December 2020.
 This is in line with our agreed assumptions that the standard of our homes will be to the Welsh Housing Quality Standard (WHQS); and replacement programmes will be based on condition, not time. - 3.2.
 Tenants tell us that getting repairs done on time and maintaining homes to a good standard is important to them.
-Maintaining the standard is a statutory duty, and the Council has made a commitment to this by ensuring that all homes will be: - in a good state of repair
+Maintaining the standard is a statutory duty, and the Council has made a commitment to this by ensuring that all homes will be: - in a good state of repair;

-- free from damp
+- free from damp;

-- free from significant condensation
+- free from significant condensation;

-- structurally stable
+- structurally stable;

-- in safe and attractive environments
+- in safe and attractive environments; and

-- suitable for the household
+- suitable for the household.

-4. Tenants Views...
+4. Tenants views...